kaixinrongzi/SaintGeorgeClassify/reports/report.md

 - [Misclassified images](./misclassified/)
 - CI: add a workflow to run notebook tests and validate execution (install kernel, required packages, run with papermill).

-## 8. Next Experiments to Run
-- Compute ROC curves and AUC for each model.
-- Run experiments with class-weighted loss and focal loss; compare precision/recall and F1.
-- Ensemble ViT + ResNet/EfficientNet and validate on a held-out set.
-- Perform threshold sweep for ViT to identify operating point with desired recall/precision.
-- Experiment with additional augmentations (MixUp / CutMix) and increased weight decay values.

 ## 9. Final Recommendation
-Continue with `VisionTransformer` as the primary candidate, and focus on:
+Continue with `ResNeXt50` as the primary candidate, and focus on:
-- threshold tuning and class rebalancing to increase recall,
-- stronger augmentation and loss-level adjustments, and
+- minority class augmentation
+- loss-level adjustments to incorporate dataset imbalance
 - ensembling once individual models are improved.